mikegary/AdmissionForm-html/README.md

 # AdmissionForm-html
-How to create an admission form in HTML
+How to create an admission form in HTML/CSS